 Black Rhinos are very solitary animals that prefer living on its own.
 Rhino Bull territories are determined by the availability of food and water.
 Black Rhino bulls are very territorial and will kill straying bulls that enter their territory.
 When at full speed, Black Rhinos can run up to 55 km/h.

-Black Rhinos are a critically endangered species whose population has taken a drastic decline from 1970.
+Black Rhinos are a critically endangered species whose population has taken a drastic decline since 1970.
 Because of poaching, Black Rhinos have been taken out of their natural habitats to safe and secure Rhino sanctuaries.
 Black Rhinos can still be found in the wild, in savannas and grassland areas.
 If you are lucky, you can encounter a Black Rhino on a Kruger Day safari.